 On the one hand, 79% of businesses agreed that implementing live chat has increased their sales, revenue, and customer loyalty.
 This is further supported by the fact that about 51% of consumers are more inclined to make repeat purchases from companies with live chat support.

-Despite this, 40% of consumers have low expectations regarding the quality of the support and how long it will take to receive a response.
+Despite this, 40% of consumers have low expectations regarding the quality and speed of live chat support.
 84% of consumers have even given up on a live chat due to long wait times and poor responses.

-Avoid the team relying on scripted responses – they will make your company’s interactions with consumers impersonal.
+Avoid giving scripted responses as they make your company’s interactions with consumers impersonal.
 Additionally, optimize the queuing system to reduce wait times.